Illustration by Prabhat Mahapatra

 4. UX/UI designer

-Now we come to a job title which is often the source of confusion.
-UX designer and UI designer are, in fact, two separate roles.
-However, they are often advertised as one, so we’ve included the catch-all job title on this list in an attempt to provide some clarity.
+Now we come to a job title that can be a bit confusing.
+While UX designer and UI designer are considered two separate roles, they are often advertised as one, so we’ve included the catch-all job title on this list in an attempt to provide some clarity.